James Hamilton (minister, born 1600): Life

 Emigrants memorial, Larne commemorating the first ship to leave Larne for America in 1717.
 The Eagle Wing left Groomsport in 1636 and was over half way there when they turned back.
 (The Mayflower sailed in 1620).

 He was born in 1600 the second son of Gawen Hamilton, third son of Hans Hamilton, vicar of Dunlop.
 He was nephew of Viscount Clandeboye in northern Ireland.

 After studying at Glasgow University he was appointed by his uncle, James Hamilton, 1st Viscount Claneboye as land agent, overseer and general manager of his estates in Ireland.
 He attracted the attention of Robert Blair, at that time minister of the church at Bangor, County Down, who persuaded him to enter the ministry.
-In 1626, despite unorthodox views which resembled Blair's own in regard to episcopacy, he was ordained by Bishop Robert Echlin, and presented by Lord Claneboye to the church at Ballywalter in county Down.
+In 1626, despite unorthodox views which resembled Blair's own in regard to episcopacy, he was ordained by Bishop Robert Echlin, and presented by Lord Claneboye to the church at Ballywalter in County Down.

+Ireland

+He was involved with the Six Mile Water revival in Country Antrim.
+The revival began with the preaching of James Glendinning at Oldstone, and his successor Josias Welsh (grandson of John Knox).
+Other preachers such as Robert Blair, Robert Cunningham and John Ridge were also involved.
+The Christian revival soon spread through countries Antrim and Down and lasted for almost ten years.

-He was there for ten years until Thomas Wentworth and John Bramhall set new terms of church communion to be sworn to in the Church of Ireland.
+In 1636 Thomas Wentworth and John Bramhall set new terms of church communion to be sworn to in the Church of Ireland.
 Hamilton did not submit, and his example was followed by other ministers including Edward Brice and John Ridge.
 Henry Leslie, Echlin's successor, was urged by Bramhall to proceed to their deposition; Leslie challenged them to a public disputation.
 His challenge was accepted, and Hamilton was chosen to conduct the defence on their behalf.
 The conference opened on 11 August 1636, in the presence of a large assembly.
 Bramhall called a halt, and, having obtained an adjournment, persuaded Leslie not to resume it, but to pass sentence on the recalcitrant ministers.
-On the following day they were deposed.
+On the following day Hamilton, along with Ridge and Cunningham, was suspended from his post, due to their refusing to follow church episcopy.
 Warrants were issued for their arrest, and Hamilton left for Scotland, where he was appointed minister of the church at Dumfries.